 Significant changes in this effort are reflected in the newly adopted use of End of Course (EOC) Assessments.
 The Florida EOC Assessments are part of Florida's Next Generation Strategic Plan for the purpose of increasing student achievement and improving college and career readiness.
-EOCs will be computer-based, criterion-referenced assessments that measure the Next Generation Sunshine State Standards for specific high-school level courses, as outlined in the course description.
+EOCs will be computer-based, criterion-referenced assessments that measure the Florida's B.E.S.T.
+Standards for specific high-school level courses, as outlined in the course description.
 The first assessment that began the transition to end-of-course testing was the Algebra 1 EOC, administered for the first time in May 2011.